andgineer/fastapi-celery/README.md

 ./test.sh --host 127.0.0.1
 ```

-This command run local server and test it.
+This command runs the local server and tests it.
 It will skip unit tests that cannot be run for external server (marked as `unittest`).

 ### Stress test

-Run tests in parallel in loop as some kind of stress-test using nginx as proxy.
+Run tests in parallel in a loop as a stress test using nginx as proxy.

-In folder `backend/` run:
+In the `backend/` folder run:
 ```console
 ./stress.sh
 ```

 ## Swagger / OpenAPI

-Swagger UI available at `localhost/docs` after server start (`./up.sh`).
+Swagger UI is available at `localhost/docs` after starting the server (`./up.sh`).

 # nginx proxy

-Nginx proxy at `8001` port.
+Nginx proxy runs on port `8001`.

-Without nginx gunicorn server will drop a lot of incoming connections.
+Without nginx, the Gunicorn server will drop many incoming connections
-Because there are only `<CPU number> + 1` workers in production mode.
+because there are only `<CPU number> + 1` workers in production mode,
-Or even only one worker in live reload (`$env=dev`) mode.
+or even only one worker in live reload (`$env=dev`) mode.

-Nginx will buffer requests so your server will serve a lot of parallel clients.
+Nginx will buffer requests so your server can serve many parallel clients.

 ## Allure test report